Skip to main content

 Public Records Requests for Employee Information

-The Department of Administrative Services (DAS) periodically receives public records requests for information about all state employees.
-When this happens, DAS notifies employees via email.
-The following information covers what DAS hears most often from employees about these types of public records requests.
+The Department of Administrative Services (DAS) sometimes receives public records requests for information about all state employees.
+When this happens, DAS notifies employees by email.
+This page covers answers to the questions DAS hears most often from employees about this type of public records request.

 In response to public records requests, DAS has a statutory responsibility to release employee information that is not, by law, exempt from disclosure.